Volunteer Opportunities

 Contact Our Volunteer CoordinatorTeen Program Leads

-Coordinate with ECHO Directors to organize work projects for teen volunteers; monitor ECHOTeenVolunteers@gmail.com account and create volunteer schedule; mentor/supervise volunteers as they engage in these service opportunities at ECHO during the school year on Wednesdays, 7:00-8:30, approve service verification requests as needed.
+Coordinate with ECHO Directors to organize work projects for teen volunteers; monitor ECHOTeenVolunteers@gmail.com account and create volunteer schedule; mentor/supervise volunteers on a weekly basis as they engage in these service opportunities at ECHO during the school year on Wednesdays, 7:00-8:30, approve service verification requests as needed.

 Number needed:1-2 volunteers to cover 1-2 Wednesdays/month